Getting started with Trento Premium #

 Use the filter to reduce the list to only show, for example, critical results.

-Click the corresponding row to open the Esc key or click outside of the view.
+Click a check's link to open the Esc key or click outside of the view.

 Once a check selection for a given cluster has been made, Trento executes them automatically every five minutes, and results are updated accordingly.
 A check execution result icon spinning means that an execution is running.

-to continue.After you have accepted the license, Trento can be used.
-The left sidebar in the Trento web console contains the following entries:
+The left sidebar in the Trento Web console contains the following entries:

 Determine at a glance the health status of your SAP environment. .